 In conjunction with the Lead School, Hillingdon SCITT will co-ordinate the recruitment process.

-The interview process, which is rigorous and thorough, will involve a full day spent at one of the Partner Schools, which is likely to be the main placement training school for the duration of the training year.
+The recruitment process will involve between half a day and a full day being spent at one of the Partner Schools, which is likely to be the main placement training school for the duration of the training year.

 The recruitment day includes: